Keeping the workplace environment healthy is crucial – but challenging

 I can tailor talks to suit a theme, audience and time frame and they typically last 45-60 mins with or without Q&A. They can be interactive and work well as part of a wellbeing event or as a series of monthly wellbeing talks.
 Why not ask employees to choose the topics they're interested in?

-Tackling workplace cake culture
+Tackling workplace sugar and cake culture

 It usually gets a smile, but I am probably the world expert on workplace cake culture.